Psychotherapy Partnership SW1 offers individual therapy,

 couples counselling, group therapy and the Safe & Sound Protocol, online and face-to-face, in Central London.

 At some point in our lives, many of us find that we need a little extra help.
 Often it's a feeling of being stuck and not knowing how to move forward, whether that's in a relationship, at work, with family issues, parenting, even bereavement.
 Or we might be struggling with depression, anxiety, or unhealthy behaviours.
 Sometimes it's just about having someone impartial and non-judgemental to talk to.
-Whatever it is, we can offer you a way of addressing the issues you're facing and taking back control of your life.
+Whatever it is, we can offer you Polyvagal-informed Transactional Analysis psychotherapy and counselling to help you address the issues you're facing and take back control of your life.

 Before committing to therapy, we offer a free 30 minute consultation so we can meet one another, answer any questions you may have, and talk about how we might approach the issues you want to address.

 People seek therapy because they want to change something.
 It might be the way they feel or the way they behave; it might be how they believe other people see them, or how they see themselves.
 It might be the things they think about or dwell upon, or the way they get on with others.
 Whatever it is, individual therapy gives them a space to talk about what it is they want to change and learn how to bring that change about.
 A space that is safe, confidential and non-judgemental.

 The therapist is your partner on your journey towards change.
 Someone you can discuss your direction with; a second pair of eyes to see things from a different perspective.
 Your therapist is also a highly-trained professional who can provide you with the insights to make sense of your experience and the tools to deal with whatever the future may bring.